 - Quality Management Systems (QMS)

 - Information Management Systems (IMS)

-Swissmedic is collaborating with the WHO to support the EAC-MRH initiative as well as the harmonisation initiatives launched by other RECs, such as the Medicines Harmonisation Regulation in West Africa (WA-MRH) and in Southern Africa (SADC-MRH).
+Swissmedic is collaborating with the WHO to support the EAC-MRH initiative as well as the harmonisation initiatives launched by other RECs, such as the Medicines Regulatory Harmonization initiatives in West Africa (WA-MRH) and in Southern Africa (SADC-MRH).
 Swissmedic contributes to the development of technical guidelines, to their implementation and maintenance and to capacity-building programmes and activities in the four areas listed above.

 2. Supporting the African Medicines Medical Harmonisation Partnership Platform

 At a continental level, Swissmedic started its support for the AMRH Programme in 2017.
 In February 2018, the New Partnership for Africa’s Development NEPAD (now African Union Development Agency, AUDA-NEPAD), the political arm of the African Union, issued a call for expression of interest to join the African Medicines Regulatory Harmonization Partnership Platform (AMRH-PP).
 The AMRH-PP is a coordination mechanism in efforts to effectively group, foster transparency and supervise the various partners and interest groups that support the AMRH Programme.
 Since August 2018, Swissmedic has been an official technical partner (member) of the AMRH-PP and has been attending the Steering Committee meetings of the AMRH as an observer.

 In 2022, Swissmedic was elected Chair of the Technical Partners Group (TPG) at the AMRH PP. The aim of this group is to coordinate the technical resources of the various partners and distribute them efficiently and according to the needs of the players in the various areas of implementation at national, regional and continental level.